onurturhan/gr-ccsds/README.md

 `cmake -DCMAKE_INSTALL_PREFIX=/usr ..`

-Another common control option is the library sugffix of the Linux distribution.
+Another common control option is the library suffix of the Linux distribution.
-There are distributions like Fedora, openSUSE, e.t.c that the their 64-bit version use the `lib64` folder to store the 64-bit versions of their dynamic libraries.
+There are distributions like Fedora, openSUSE, e.t.c that their 64-bit version variant use the `lib64` folder to store the 64-bit libraries.
-On the other hand, distributions like Ubuntu do the exact opposite.
+On the other hand, Debain based distributions do the exact opposite.
 They use `lib` directory for the libraries of the native architecture and place the 32-bit versions on the `lib32` directory.
 In any case the correct library directory suffix can be specified with the `LIB_SUFFIX` variable.
 For example:

-`cmake -DLIB_SUFFIX=64 -DCMAKE_INSTALL_PREFIX=/usr -DINCLUDE_DEBUG_BLOCKS=OFF ..`
+`cmake -DLIB_SUFFIX=64 -DCMAKE_INSTALL_PREFIX=/usr ..`

 will install the libraries at the `/usr/lib64` directory.